git-lfs/git-lfs/docs/custom-transfers.md

 client and server agree on the name.

 For example, let's say I've implemented a custom transfer process which uses NFS.
-I could call this transfer type 'nfs' - although it's not specific to my configuration exactly, it is specific to the way NFS works, and the server will need to give me different URLs.
+I could call this transfer type `nfs` - although it's not specific to my configuration exactly, it is specific to the way NFS works, and the server will need to give me different URLs.
 Assuming I define my transfer like this, and the server supports it, I might start getting object action links back like